bao-project/bao-helloworld/README.md

 mkdir -p $BUILD_FIRMWARE_DIR
 ```

-Upon completing these commands, your directory should resemble the following:
+Upon completing these commands, your directory tree should look like this:

 ``` sh
 ├── bin
 │   ├── bao